 have been a go-to hairstyle for adequate protection of natural hair for a long time.

 They provide reliable protection and are easy to achieve.
 Check out this step-by-step guide for flat twisting your natural hair.

 18. Halo Braid

-If you're looking for a style that is simple yet stunning, you have Halo braids to save the day.
-They are also another opportunity to flaunt your edges in style.
+If you're looking for a simple yet stunning hairstyle, Halo braids are the perfect solution.
+They're also a great way to showcase your edges in style.

 20. Fulani Braids

 If you love bold and colorful hairstyles, you should try the Fulani braids.
 They are cute and stylish.